albertyang82/data_engineering_assessment/section_3/readme_section_3_design_2.md

 7. Scalability & Reliability
 	- Amazon CloudWatch → A monitoring and observability service that collects and tracks metrics, logs, and events to provide real-time insights into AWS resources, applications, and infrastructure.
 	- AWS CloudTrail → A service that records, monitors, and audits all API calls and account activity across AWS environments to ensure security and compliance.
-	- AWS CloudFormation → A service that allows you to define and provision AWS infrastructure as code using templates, enabling automated, repeatable, and consistent deployments

 8. Maintenance
 	- Containerized processing code enables versioning and easy updates using CodeCommit.
 	- AWS CodePipeline (CI/CD) → A fully managed service that automates continuous integration and continuous delivery, streamlining application and infrastructure updates.

-9. Infrastructure provisioning
-	- Terraform automates infrastructure provisioning, with its scripts stored and version-controlled in AWS CodeCommit.
+	- AWS CloudFormation → A service that allows you to define and provision AWS infrastructure as code using templates, enabling automated, repeatable, and consistent deployments

 [Back to Top](#table-of-contents)